vineelko/patina/docs/src/dev/testing/platform.md

     .unwrap();
 ```

-This will execute all tests marked with the `uefi_test` attribute across all crates used to compile this binary.
+This will execute all tests marked with the `patina_test` attribute across all crates used to compile this binary.
 Due to
 this fact, we have some configuration options with the test component.
 The most important customization is the
 `with_filter` function, which allows you to filter down the tests to run.
 The logic behind this is similar to the
 filtering provided by `cargo test`.
 That is to say, if you pass it a filter of `X64`, it will only run tests with `X64`